nroi/flexo/README.md

 * If you have multiple machines running ArchLinux, and you don't want each machine to download and store the packages: You can just set flexo as your new ArchLinux mirror so that no file needs to be downloaded more than once.
-* If you run ArchLinux inside docker, you may be annoyed when packages have to be downloaded and installed on the container even though they have already been downloaded on the host: Just run this command on the docker container:
+* If you run ArchLinux inside docker, you may be annoyed when packages have to be downloaded and installed on the container even though they have already been downloaded on the host: Just install Flexo on the host and run this command on the docker container:
     ````
     echo 'Server = http://172.17.0.1:7878/$repo/os/$arch' > /etc/pacman.d/mirrorlist
     ````